INFORMATION FOR PATIENTS REGARDING WUHAN NOVEL CORONAVIRUS INFECTION

-Appointments can be made online, or via the NHS App, by either calling in person at the reception desk or by telephoning the health centre on 01869 249333 between 08:30 and 13:00 or 14:00 and 18:00 during the week.
+Some nursing appointments can be made online, or via the NHS App or by telephoning the health centre on 01869 249333 between 08:30 and 13:00 or 14:00 and 18:00 during the week.
 To book non-urgent appointments please phone between 11:30 and 16:00 where possible.
 The surgery is not open on Saturdays or Sundays.
 For urgent care when the surgery is closed, please call 111.

 When you call for an appointment, please help the reception team find the most suitable appointment for you.
 The doctors have asked that you give very brief details of the reason for the appointment so that you can be directed to the most appropriate clinician who can deal with your problem.
 The reception team are bound by exactly the same confidentiality rules as the doctors.
 Their only interest in knowing a little bit about why you need the appointment is to find the soonest most appropriate appointment for you, so your help and cooperation is very much appreciated.

 GP appointments are usually 10 minutes long.
 If you feel you need longer, please discuss this with the clinician or receptionist when booking your appointment.

 If you cannot attend for your appointment, please let us know as soon as possible in order that your appointment can be offered to another patient.
 You can cancel appointments online, via the NHS App, by replying "CANCEL" to the reminder SMS text message we send you, or by calling the reception.